 The modelling outcomes will support discussion with key decision makers via a range of novel methods, including interactive embeddable visualisation blocks, policy briefs, workshops and high-profile events.
 The project is funded by the EU’s Horizon 2020 programme.

 JustWind4All aims to support the acceleration of on- and offshore wind energy, including emerging wind technologies like airborne and floating, by using a trans-disciplinary multi-method research design.
 It combines socio-environmental impact assessment, techno-economic modelling, SPORES, participatory processes, living labs and more to support decision-making, focussing on energy justice and social innovation.
-The project, awarded funding by the EU's Horizon programme in 2022, is yet to start.
+The project, awarded funding by the EU's Horizon programme in 2022, started in October 2022 and runs for three years.